A City of Firsts

 - Baltimore/Washington International Thurgood Marshall Airport is the first and only United States airport to have a dedicated trail for hiking and biking.

 You may already be aware of Baltimore's population, but there are plenty of other numbers to know in this town.

 - The 40-story Legg Mason Building is the tallest building in Baltimore.

-- The 1,200-foot Francis Scott Key Bridge in Baltimore is the third longest continuous truss bridge in the nation.
+- The 1,200-foot Francis Scott Key Bridge crossing the Chesapeake Bay in Baltimore is the third longest continuous truss bridge in the nation.